divinecuration/divinecuration.github.io/_posts/2021-07-29-marcuse-eros.md

 ### 8. The Images of Orpheus and Narcissus

+Just a few from this chapter, in which Marcuse appeals to these Greek figures as a means of reconciling Eros and Thanatos.

 > The images of Orpheus and Narcissus reconcile Eros and Thanatos.
 They recall the experience of a world that is not to be mastered and controlled but to be liberated---a freedom that will release the powers of Eros now bound in the repressed and petrified forms of man and nature.
 These powers are conceived not as destruction but as peace, not as terror but as beauty.
 It is sufficient to enumerate the assembled images in order to circumscribe the dimension to which they are committed: the redemption of pleasure, the halt of time, the absorption of death; silence, sleep, night, paradise---the Nirvana principle not as death but as life. {% cite marcuse-eros -l 164 %}

+Again, what Marcuse wants to say is that the liberation of the pleasure principle is not going to lead to total destructuration.

 > It is significant that the introduction of narcissism into psychoanalysis marked a turning point in the development of the instincts theory: the assumption of independent ego instincts (self-preservation instincts) was shaken and replaced by the notion of an undifferentiated, unified libido prior to the division into ego and external objects. {% cite marcuse-eros -l 167-168 %}